01-edu/public/docs/database-structure.md

 ### object_child

-It creates a relationship parent child between two objects, it's used to encapsulate objects inside each other.
+It keeps a child-parent relationship between two objects.
+It's used to encapsulate objects inside each other.

 Columns:
 - id